janvmusic/Learning/data-intensive-apps/chapter7.md

 **Snapshot isolation** -> The idea is that each transaction reads from a consistent snapshot of the db.
 The transaction sees only the old data from that particular point in time.

 **Snapshot isolation mantra** -> _readers never block writers, and writers never block readers_

+**High-Contention** -> many transactions trying to access the same object

+**Multi-version concurrency control(MVCC)** -> The db must keep several different committed versions of an object, because various in-progress transactions may need to see the state of the db at different points in time